Studying Ionospheric Phase Structure Functions Using Wide-Band uGMRT (Band-4) Interferometric Data: Observation and Processing

 \subsection{Calibration and Phase Processing}

-After RFI removal, direction-independent calibration was performed using standard CASA tasks with 3C48 as the flux, bandpass, and phase calibrator.
+After flagging, standard calibration is performed using conventional CASA tasks with 3C48 as the flux, bandpass, and phase calibrator.
 Flux density was set using the \citet{Scaife12} model via the CASA task \texttt{SETJY}.
 Calibration began with delay corrections using \texttt{GAINCAL} (\texttt{gaintype=K}) relative to a reference antenna (C06), followed by bandpass calibration using \texttt{BANDPASS} with a solution interval of 10 seconds and 8 channels ($\sim$194 kHz).
 Although both amplitude and phase are calibrated, we focus here on the phase solutions for ionospheric studies.
 A total of $\sim 32\%$ of the data was flagged post-calibration and RFI mitigation.

 Phase differences between antennas were modelled as contributions from ionospheric, instrumental, source structure, and phase ambiguity effects \citep{Helmboldt12, Mangla22}.
 Source-related phase contributions were removed using model visibilities, while $2\pi$ ambiguities were addressed through phase unwrapping.
-Outliers and phase jumps were detected and flagged using a Local Outlier Factor (LOF) algorithm combined with a cosine filter \citep{Banerjee25}.
-Time steps with abrupt phase changes (exceeding $5\sigma$) were flagged using a cosine filter \citep{Helmboldt12} and interpolated to maintain temporal continuity.
+Outliers and phase jumps were detected and flagged using a Local Outlier Factor (LOF) algorithm combined with a cosine filter \citep{Helmboldt12, Banerjee25}.
+Flagged time steps with abrupt phase changes (exceeding $5\sigma$) were interpolated to maintain temporal continuity.
 Further details regarding the phase correction process can be found in \citealt{Banerjee25}.